wxydada/TRAILBench/README.md

-# PATCHBench
+# TRAILBench

-The implementation for PATCHBench: Personalized Function Calling Benchmark Grounded in Real-world User Histories
+The implementation for TRAILBench: Personalized Function Calling Benchmark Grounded in Real-world User Histories